sass/sass-site/source/documentation/style-rules/placeholder-selectors.md

 {% render 'code_snippets/example-placeholder' %}

-{% markdown %}
 What's the use of a selector that isn't emitted?
 It can still be [extended][]!
 Unlike class selectors, placeholders don't clutter up the CSS if they aren't extended and they don't mandate that users of a library use specific class names for their HTML.

 [extended]: /documentation/at-rules/extend
-{% endmarkdown %}

 {% codeExample 'extended-selector' %}
   %toolbelt {